Raqueldelamer/Devtools-debugging/day-5.md

 #### Problem 9: n/a

 #### Problem 10:
-- Description:  $('body output').append (blah blah ) ; is incorrect.
+- Description:  $ ('body output').append (blah blah ) ; is incorrect.
 To be frank, if you hadn't entered the correct code today, I would've never known the correct code at this point since this part of coding is my Achilles heel, and we haven't learned this, or if we have, my brain is so mushed up that I couldn't retain all the info.
-I could see that "body output" was incorrect but i couldn't figure the correct code, which is -> $('#output').append(..); thank you for that
+I could see that "body output" was incorrect but i couldn't figure the correct code, which is -> $ ( ' #output').append(..);

 ### Step 3: Propose Solutions